Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting

 \subsection{Out-of-Sight Prediction Decoder (OPD)}

-To predict the future visual trajectories of out-of-sight agents, we propose an Out-of-Sight Prediction Decoder (OPD).
-Instead of predicting directly from noisy sensor trajectories, the OPD leverages the denoised visual trajectories obtained from Eq.~\ref{eq:vpp}.
-By first transforming sensor data into the visual domain, the OPD ensures that predictions are based on noise-free, well-structured data, thereby improving accuracy and robustness.
+To forecast future visual trajectories for out-of-sight agents, we introduce the Out-of-Sight Prediction Decoder (OPD).
+Rather than predicting directly from noisy sensor trajectories, the OPD operates on the denoised visual trajectories produced by Eq.~\ref{eq:vpp}.
+By first projecting sensor signals into the visual domain, the decoder relies on cleaner and more structured inputs, which improves prediction accuracy and robustness.

-The OPD employs a transformer-based model, chosen for its superior ability to handle sequential data and capture temporal dependencies.
-The future trajectory prediction process is defined as follows:
+The OPD is implemented with a transformer-based architecture due to its strong capacity for sequential modeling and temporal dependency learning.
+The prediction process is formulated as: